 Limited exposure over time but to high levels of dioxins (acute) can also cause serious effects on human health such as:

 - skin diseases (such as chloracne, which manifests as juvenile acne-like rashes and pustules throughout the body that can persist for years, leaving permanent scars)

 - difficulty in glucose metabolism

-This type of exposure, although rare, occurred in the past both as a result of industrial accidents (such as that of 1976 at the chemical plant of Seveso, in Italy, where a cloud rich in one of the most common substances was released and spread. toxic: dioxin TCDD) and for cases of involuntary or voluntary poisoning (such as that of Ukrainian President Viktor Yushchenko in 2004).
+This type of exposure, although rare, occurred in the past both as a result of industrial accidents (such as that of 1976 at the chemical plant in Seveso, in Italy, where a cloud rich in one of the most common substances was released and spread. toxic: dioxin TCDD) and for cases of involuntary or voluntary poisoning (such as that of Ukrainian President Viktor Yushchenko in 2004).

 Exposure to lower doses of dioxins, but for longer periods of time (chronic), can:

 - cause damage to both the immune and endocrine systems

 - interfere with the physiological balance of thyroid and steroid hormones (action by endocrine disruptors)